MR ROBERTS! PART I: NATHANIEL

 “Yes,” she promised.
 “I’m sorry, I lost track of time.”

-He was a good listener, so he walked her into the filthy bathroom, pulled open the shower door and started running the water.
-She remembered getting into the shower and the water burning her skin on her newly apparent sunburn.
-When she yelped Chase turned the water to a cooler temperature.
-It was very sweet of him.
+He was a good listener so he walked her into the filthy bathroom, pulled open the shower door and ran the water.
+He kept his eyes down when she peeled herself out of her bikini and then turned and exited the small bathroom.
+When he heard her yelp Chase ran in and turned the water to a cooler temperature.

-Sam slipped back into her bikini and pulled on her swimsuit cover-up.
-She ran into the living room where Sean was seated cross-legged on the couch with Zack.
+Samantha slipped back into her bikini and ran into the living room to pull on her cover-up.
+Shawn was seated cross-legged on the couch with Zack.

-Samantha was panicked when she said, “Shawn we need to get back to town, now!”
+Samantha was panicked, “Shawn we need to get back to town, now!”

 She still had to drive all the way to Beverly Hills.
-Her sunburn ached, and she felt a hangover coming on.
+She felt a hangover coming on.
 The traffic on Wilshire was insanely sluggish.
 She thought back to Chase’s patient demeanor, helping her take a shower naked while he assisted.
 What kind of man does that?
 He was one of the good guys, that’s for certain.
 Recalling their sensual interaction she almost made a U-turn.

 She arrived at her apartment on Palm Drive at 6:45. and ran up the back steps from the carport, entering her apartment and slathered soothing aloe cream on her pink body.
 As she was finishing her makeup she heard the apartment buzzer.
 It was Dennis, and she needed more time to dress.
 Ugh!